Thursday, November 29, 2012

 One story at a time, please

-Line spacing, 2, no special fonts
+Line spacing - double, no special fonts

 Simultaneous submissions are accepted - please inform us immediately upon acceptance elsewhere